stevenpawley/recipeselectors/README.md

 - Random feature selection
 - Carscore

-Univariate filter-based steps are already included in the `recipes` package, e.g. `step_corr` to univariate filter selection using correlation coefficients.
+Unsupervised filter-based steps are already included in the `recipes` package, e.g. `step_corr` to univariate filter selection using correlation coefficients.

 ## Feature importances based selection

-The `step_importance` is designed to work with the `parsnip` package and requires a base model specification that provides a method of ranking the importance of features, such as feature importance scores or coefficients, with one score per feature.
+The `step_select_vip` is designed to work with the `parsnip` package and requires a base model specification that provides a method of ranking the importance of features, such as feature importance scores or coefficients, with one score per feature.
 The base model is specified in the step using the `model`